A blood test is

 as the liver or kidneys)

-A complete blood count (CBC) test is a blood test that helps doctors check the
+A liver function panel is a blood test that helps doctors check for liver injury,

 It can help to wear a T shirt or other short-sleeve top on the day of the test